 - Box #2

-- Enter the name of the person who the mail will be sent to and can also be your doing business name (sometimes called a fictitious business name) if registered depending on which state you live.
+- Enter the name of the person to whom the mail will be sent and can also be your doing business name (sometimes called a fictitious business name) if registered depending on which state you live.

 - Box #3

 - Enter the exact mailbox address and number in the welcome email sent to you when you signed up.

 - Enter the name of the CMRA in section (a), your new address in section (b - e).